Published by Jeremy. Last Updated on January 12, 2024.

 Hotels in the North Side

-The North Side is home to several hotels both to match your budget and style.
+The North Side is home to several Pittsburgh hotels both to match your budget and style.

 The biggest collection of hotels is found within walking distance of the stadiums and includes Residence Inn, SpringHill Suites, and Holiday Inn Express.
-Many of these charge extra for on-site parking ($20-$25/day), but their proximity to many attractions and downtown Pittsburgh may make them a worthwhile option.
+Many of these charge extra for on-site parking, but their proximity to many attractions and downtown Pittsburgh may make them a worthwhile option.

-An assortment of bed and breakfasts are also operating in the North Side, with The Parador Inn on Western Avenue, The Inn on the Mexican War Streets on North Avenue, the Priory Hotel in Deutschtown, and the Allegheny Inn opening shortly on Cedar Avenue being some of the most accessible.
+An assortment of bed and breakfasts are also operating in the North Side, with The Parador Inn on Western Avenue, The Inn on the Mexican War Streets on North Avenue, and the Priory Hotel in Deutschtown being some of the most accessible.
 Aside from The Parador Inn on Western Avenue, the other bed and breakfasts are a bit of a walk to the stadiums, but also will have you much closer to many of the museums and restaurants featured within this guide such as Randyland and the Mattress Factory.

 The North Side is also within walking distance of downtown, with many hotels, including the Renaissance Hotel, having great locations for visitors.